Frequently Asked Questions

 Q: What happens when I get documented by RAs, RDs, or the Office of Public Safety?

 A: If you are documented (written up) by a member of the Mohawk Valley Community College community, the Office of Civic Responsibilities will receive that report.
-The report will be reviewed for potential violations of the Student Conduct Code or Residential Life Rules and Regulations.
+The report will be reviewed for potential violations of the Student Code of Conduct or Residence Life Rules and Regulations.
 A hearing officer will schedule a meeting with you based on your class schedule to discuss the incident with you.
 In that meeting, the hearing officer will ask you for information about the incident to determine your involvement in and responsibility for the violation(s).
-If you are found responsible for violating any section of the Student Conduct Code or Residential Life Rules and Regulations, you will be given sanctions that you will be required to complete.
+If you are found responsible for violating any section of the Student Code of Conduct or Residence Life Rules and Regulations, you will be given sanctions that you will be required to complete.
 Sanctions can include written warnings, disciplinary probation, community service, attendance at educational workshops and a variety of other activities.
 More information about sanctions can be found in the MVCC Student Handbook/Policy manual.

 Q: What happens if I miss my judicial meeting?

 A: If you miss a meeting with your hearing officer, he/she may make a decision on your case without the benefit of your input.
 If you know you will not be able to attend a meeting, please contact your hearing officer as soon as possible to reschedule.
+Please note that rescheduling is at the discretion of your conduct officer.
 If you miss a meeting, your hearing officer will send you a sanction letter with the outcome of your judicial incident and any sanctions you will need to complete.
 You are expected to complete any assigned sanctions if you were not at your meeting.

 Q: How do I know what I have to do for my judicial sanction?

-A: In your meeting with your hearing officer, he or she will discuss with you your sanctions and the deadline by which you need to complete them.
-After you meet with your hearing officer, you will be sent a letter via email that summarizes your meeting.
+A: After you meet with your hearing officer, you will be sent a formal hearing outcome letter via email.
 This letter will include whether or not you were found responsible for any violations and specific information on your sanctions, including your deadlines and any other information you will need to complete them (web address, paper specification, community service contact information, etc.).
 It is your responsibility to complete your sanctions by the given deadline.
 If you lose your letter or forget your requirements, you must contact your hearing officer or Judicial Affairs to retrieve that information.
 Failure to complete your sanctions as outlined in your letter will result in further judicial action.

-Q: Can I appeal my Conduct Officers/Residence Director's decision
+Q: Can I appeal my conduct officer's decision

-A: If you were sanctioned for violations of the Student Conduct Code or received sanctions of expulsion, suspension, deferred suspension, removal from housing, restriction, or reassignment for violations of the Residential Life Rules and Regulations, you are eligible to request an appeal if you meet the required criteria.
-The VP for Student Affairs will determine if your appeal should be heard based on if you meet one of the pre-identified requirements (outlined on pages 56-57 of MVCC Student Handbook).
-If you fail to meet one of the criteria your appeal request will not be heard and an email/letter will be sent to you letting you know the outcome.
+A: If you were sanctioned for violations of the Student Code of Conduct sanctions, you are eligible to request an appeal if you meet the required criteria.
+The VP for Student Affairs & Dean of Students will determine if your appeal should be heard based on if you meet one of the pre-identified requirements.
+If you fail to meet one of the requirements your appeal request will not be heard and an email/letter will be sent to you letting you know the outcome.

 Q: What is a Disciplinary Appeals Board (DAB) hearing?

 A: A Disciplinary Appeals Board (DAB) is a formal judicial appeal hearing.
-Students who are charged under the Student Conduct Code or students who are charged under the Residential Life Rules and Regulations and receive a sanction of expulsion, suspension, and deferred suspension, removal from housing, restriction, or reassignment are eligible to request a disciplinary appeal to the VP for Student Affairs.
+Students who are charged under the Student Code of Conduct or students who are charged under the Residence Life Rules and Regulations and receive a sanction are eligible to request a disciplinary appeal to the VP for Student Affairs & Dean of Students.
 It will be determined if the DAB will hear the case or not.
 Hearing officers for DAB hearings are called Board members.
-There are nine faculties, five students (two commuter, three Residence Hall or three commuter and two Residence Hall students).
+There are five faculty or staff members and 4 students.

 Q: Where should I turn in any papers or